There are over 800 service areas in local government, including social work and environmental health, planning, social care, regeneration and housing.

-There are over 600 occupational groups in local government working in a wide range of service areas, including social workers and environmental health officers, architects and lawyers, cleaners and caterers.
+There are over 800 service areas in local government, including social work and environmental health, planning, social care, regeneration and housing.
 No other sector of the national economy has such a wide range of occupations.

 Around 1.7 million people are employed by local government employees in England and Wales, and often councils are the largest employer in their local area.
 Adding to this, there are more than 20,000 democratically elected councillors.

 The local government workforce has to deliver services on a very tight budget, and the way council money is spent is closely accounted for and held up for public scrutiny.
 Local government in England and Wales is funded by grants from central government (about 48 per cent), business rates (charged to local companies – about 25 per cent) and council tax (charged to local people – also about 25 per cent).
 The rest comes from sources such as car parks, parking permits, the hire of sports facilities and other commercial endeavours.